yestinj/inetvis/README.md

 This project was originally written in Qt3 and compiled to 32-bit code, it has since been ported to native Qt4, and been set to compile a 64-bit binary.

+The instructions below have all been tested on the current version of Ubuntu, 17.04 64-bit.

 # Building InetVis

 In order to build InetVis in your own VM please consider the following guidelines: